MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-Santa-Gifts/instructions.md

 13. Display the ID, forename, and gift(s) they will receive of everyone who shares your surname.
 Order the names alphbetically.

-14. When the elves aren't looking, add a couple of presents for yourself to the `Gift` table.
+14. When the elves aren't looking, make sure there are at least three presents for yourself in the `Gift` table.
 Don't steal somebody else's!

-15. Create a query to show your full name and the gifts that you have added.
+15. Create a query to show your full name and all your gifts.
 Ensure the gifts are alphabetical.

 16. The elves want a delivery list for Santa.
 It is to be sorted alphabetically by surname and then forename.
 The elves are insistent that ___only___ nice children are to appear on this list, as they will be on their own 'special' list.
 An example of the output is shown below: